instamatic-dev/instamatic/readme.md

 ## OS requirement

 The package requires Windows 7 or higher.
-It has been mainly developed and tested under windows 7 and higher.
+It has been mainly developed and tested under Windows 7 and higher.

 ## Package dependencies